How to Start

 Selecting the Add Activation Code... button launches a new dialog to add a new Softlock License obtained through QPS.

 The Softlock license key can be entered manually, pasted into the first text field, or loaded with an appropriate XML file using the Load XML File button.

 Clicking OK will apply the new Softlock License for use.

-Note: An active Internet connection is required for the activation to complete.
-Alternatively, an offline activation may be used.
+In exceptional cases an offline activation may be used.
 The file created during offline activation must then be sent by Internet to QPS.
 The file can be sent from another computer or network.

 If changes have been made to a Softlock License, for example new Add-Ons requested, the local Softlock License will have to be updated.

 This can be done manually using the Update Softlocks... button.